 - Use the lump hammer and chisel to coerce the brick out through the rectangular hole you have just created be careful so you don’t damage the brick.

 You can then put the bricks to one side and use them again in the future.
 As mentioned in the video, you don’t want to take out more than a couple of bricks at a time.
 I took 23 bricks out of the front of the property in the video, but I did it in stages.
 I removed a couple of bricks at a time, completed the work in the cavity, and then refitted the bricks and waited until the mortar was dry before moving further along the line.
 Nobody wants to be remembered as ‘that person who made their house fall down’!

 Take your time and start by removing just one brick.
 It’s really not difficult.
 Once you’ve done this a couple of times you will have your technique down to a T and will have a skill you can use for life.

 Do you have any feedback, comments or suggestions?
 Do you know of a better way to remove bricks?
 Please leave your comments below.

 I hope you found this post useful.
-If so, please help me out by sharing it.
+If so, please help me put food on our dinner table by sharing it on social media.